-Top 115 Live Streaming Statistics Every Broadcaster Should Know [2022 Update]
+Top 115+ Live Streaming Statistics Every Broadcaster Must Know in 2025

 The live streaming industry is growing faster than ever.
 However, some people are still unsure whether or not incorporating professional broadcasting into their business is worth it.